svyatov/http_wrapper/README.md

 ```

 Don't worry if you mistype root parameters key. `http_wrapper` checks root parameters keys and instantiation options keys.
-If any unknown options or parameters found, it raises the `UnknownParameterError` exception.
+If any unknown options or parameters found, it raises the `UnknownKeyError` exception.

 ## Contributing